 The popular use of they as a singular pronoun demonstrates that a grammar word can change.
 In this case, a plural pronoun extending to the singular.
 This is no small alteration to the language.
 This grammatical change is a greater hurdle to the language than extending the semantic meaning of it to include animate objects.
 Why has this happened?
 Is it a trade off, because managing social offense is harder than maintaining grammatical integrity?
 How much social offense is actually involved?

-It is preferable if we wish to accurately convey that one individual was involved, or conceal that individual’s identity (with regards to their sex) or where sex is either unknown or extraneous information – We know who did it; it left finger-pints.
+It is preferable if we wish to accurately convey that one individual was involved, or conceal that individual’s identity (with regards to their sex) or where sex is either unknown or extraneous information – We know who did it; it left finger-prints.
 Note that in this example the person is not present and so no direct offense can be caused.
-There are sentences where the antecedent of it can be used to refer to either the person or the subject of the sentence, as in If an Australian is trained up and fills the job, it will create more jobs.
+There are sentences where the antecedent of it can be used to refer to either the person or the subject of the sentence, as in If an Australian trains up and fills a job domestically, it will help localize the economy .
 In this case, it can refer to either the Australian or the entire first clause.
 Consider this example; Everyone who agrees should raise his or her right hand.
 When pluralised All who agree should raise their right hands demonstrates how the loss of specificity gives the impression some people have more than one right hand!
 Everyone who agrees should raise its right hand is clearly what we mean, except that it sounds inanimate.
 That it encompasses both animate and inanimate objects might become convenient when we’re living with robots in our daily lives.

 They is used to refer to both animate and inanimate objects, so why can’t it adopt the same function?
 It originates from Old English hit the neuter of he.
 Neuter means sexless and it has long had an inanimate quality.
 In order for it to be fully appropriated, it requires semantic change that is both extension (a word widens its meaning) and amelioration (a word loses an original sense of disapproval) to prevent offense occurring (Crystal, 1987 p.
 330).